jtdimasaka/jtdimasaka.github.io/wellbeing.md

 Dear Human,

-Hello, I am sharing here the non-fiction self-help books I've enjoyed reading and learned a lot.
+Hello, I am sharing here the non-fiction self-help books I've enjoyed reading and learned a lot, often after an intense strength training workout, while sitting in the Parker's Piece at Cambridge or silently in a public desk at the Cambridge Central Library with community of strangers around, and listening to the music of Sleeping At Last and other calming sounds.
+I'm also sharing my personal reflections because writing it down made me fully embrace the wisdom.

 Take good care, always,
 Joshua